yurko13/WanMark/README.md

 (for example, I use \, Shift-\, Alt-\)

 WanMark version 1.0.7 and up got settings window, so you can use GUI to change/configure settings.
-To get to setting, just use slash command "/wmark" without parameters.
+To get to settings window, just use slash command "/wmark" without parameters.
 Of course old command line way to manage settings is still available and explained below.